 To date, Scheider had always maintained a balance between mainstream and modestly budgeted projects based on what had interested him.
 In 1992 he had just finished shooting four-part mini-series ‘Wild Justice’ based on the novel by Wilbur Smith, an international production shot on location in the UK and starring Scheider in a role as close to James Bond as he would ever get.
 Response to Wild Justice was indifferent and it would eventually be re-cut and released as ‘Covert Assassin’, a straight-to-video quickie that would sadly foreshadow much of Scheider’s later work.

-By his own admission more mature, wiser and slower, Scheider was in a better place than he had ever been by the time he received a phone call from his old friend Steven Spielberg.
-Having waited all these years for a bigger boat it seemed like he was on course to finally get one in a project called Deep Space…
+By his own admission more mature, wiser and slower, Scheider was in a better place than he had ever been by the time he was contacted by his old friend Steven Spielberg.
+Finally heeding his call for a bigger boat it seemed like he was on course to Captain one all his own in a TV show with the working title Deep Space…